 - Add that to other guaranteed sources of income.

-When you are done with the calculation compare the answer to your current annual expenses to see if the amount you projected to have is enough to cover the living expenses you normally have.
+When you are done with the calculation, compare the answer to your current annual expenses to see if the amount projected is enough to cover the living expenses you normally have.

-- Each contribute the maximum amount to their IRA account every year, for a total of $13,000 of IRA contributions each year ($6,500 each).
+- Each contributes the maximum amount to their IRA account every year, for a total of $14,000 of IRA contributions each year ($7,000 each).

 - Have $150,000 saved already.

-- They would like to retire at their full retirement age as defined by Social Security, which in their case would be age 66 and 2 months, but we’ll call it age 67.
+- They would like to retire at their full retirement age as defined by Social Security, which is age 67.

 - He will have $2,200 per month ($26,400 per year) in Social Security benefits, and she will collect half of this amount ($13,200 per year) as a spousal benefit.

-In this case, the $50,933 represents their annual expected retirement income.
+In this case, the $51,377 represents their annual expected retirement income.
 They need to compare this to their expenses to see if it will be enough.
-If you aren't sure what your expenses will be in retirement make a retirement expense projection to come up with an estimate.
+If you aren't sure what your expenses will be in retirement, make a retirement expense projection to come up with an estimate.

 Objections to This Type of Retirement Calculation

-It is impossible to accurately predict all of the variables that will affect one's retirement income plan over a thirty-year time horizon.
-More detailed planning is useful, but this simple enough-to-retire calculation above offers a great starting place.
+It is impossible to accurately predict all the variables that will affect one's retirement income plan over a 30-year time horizon.
+More detailed planning is useful, but this simple enough-to-retire calculation method offers a great starting place.

-If you run through the calculations above and think you don't have enough to retire you can explore many options such as working a bit longer, finding ways to earn extra money, finding ways to reduce expenses, or moving to a lower cost area.
+If you run through the calculations and think you don't have enough to retire you can explore many options such as working a bit longer, finding ways to earn extra money, finding ways to reduce expenses, or moving to a lower-cost area.
 All of these actions can help bring retirement within reach.